ex1nhatvh/exment-manual/docs/install_iis.md

 ## Correspondence when upgrading PHP version
 If you want to change the PHP version, please update it by following the steps below.
 ※Exment will not be accessible while the version is being upgraded.
-※The example below is the procedure for updating from PHP7.4 to PHP8.2.
+※The example below is the procedure for updating from PHP to PHP8.3.
 ※The version upgrade method may differ depending on the environment, installation time, version, and installation method.

 - Stop IIS in preparation for work.